VirtualEmbryo/mechanochemical_polarization/README.md

 The model couples Rho/Rac GTPase signaling with surface mechanics.
 Rho promotes contractility, while Rac drives protrusion.
 Mechanical feedback creates positive feedback loops leading to polarization.

-For detailed mathematical formulation, see the supplemental materials of the associated paper.
+For detailed mathematical formulation, see the supplemental materials of the associated paper: .

 ## Output and Visualization